-In the model, variation in exceptions, R_m , is driven by a manager's bias and information parameters.
-Because of this, the relationship between exception rates and match quality in our model is informative about whether managerial exceptions are primarily driven by bias-in which case discretion should be limited-or by information-in which case discretion should be allowed.
+The key insight in our model is that exceptions, R_m , are driven by a manager's bias and information parameters.
+Because of this, the relationship between exception rates and worker quality is informative about whether managerial exceptions are primarily driven by bias-in which case discretion should be limited- or by information-in which case discretion should be allowed.
+In the following section, we discuss how we bring this intuition to the data.